aboueim/Election_Analysis/README.md

 ## Analysis

+Data Srouce: election_results.csv

+software: python  and Visual studio code

-### Python Code
+### Python script

-Following represents the script for the election audit:

-Note: a "!" is added before the "#" where the comments could turn to a header in the .md file.
-The original .py file is uploaded to the repository entitled PyPoll_Challenge.py.
+The python script is saved as a .py file entitled PyPoll_Challenge.py which is uploaded to the Election_Analysis repository.

 ## Election-Audit Results: